MSW Admission & Application | Department of Social Work

 You are here

-Priority application deadline was January 13th.
-Second round of applications will be DUE Monday January 30th.
+Priority application deadline is Friday, January 19th, 2018.
+Second round of applications are due Tuesday January 30th, 2018.

 - A bachelor's degree from a regionally accredited college or university.
 The bachelor's degree should include a solid background in the liberal arts (courses in the arts, humanities, and behavioral and social sciences).
 Applicants should be knowledgeable about diverse cultures, social problems, social conditions, and the social, psychological, and biological determinants of human behavior.

 - Completion of at least 15 semester credits (or 24 quarter credits) in two or more social science disciplines, such as sociology, psychology, economics, anthropology or political science.